scalawithcats/scala-with-cats/src/pages/monads/cats.typ

 `Monad` provides many other methods, including all of the methods from `Functor`.
-See the #href("http://typelevel.org/cats/api/cats/Monad.html")[scaladoc] for more information.
+See the #href("http://typelevel.org/cats/api/cats/Monad.html")[documentation] for more information.

 === Default Instances

 Cats provides instances for all the monads in the standard library (`Option`, `List`, `Vector` and so on).
 Cats also provides a `Monad` for `Future`.
-Unlike the methods on the `Future` class itself, the `pure` and `flatMap` methods on the monad can't accept implicit `ExecutionContext` parameters (because the parameters aren't part of the definitions in the `Monad` trait).
+Unlike the methods on the `Future` class itself, the `pure` and `flatMap` methods on the monad can't accept `ExecutionContext` parameters
+(because the parameters aren't part of the definitions in the `Monad` trait).
-To work around this, Cats requires us to have an `ExecutionContext` in scope when we summon a `Monad` for `Future`:
+To work around this, Cats requires us to have an `ExecutionContext` in scope when we summon a `Monad` for `Future`.

+Let's import `Future` (and some other imports we will use later.)

 ```scala mdoc:silent
 import scala.concurrent.*
 import scala.concurrent.duration.*
 ```

+We see that compilation fails without an `ExecutionContext` available.

 ```scala mdoc:fail

 val fm = Monad[Future]
 ```

-Bringing the `ExecutionContext` into scope fixes the implicit resolution required to summon the instance:
+Now we bring the `ExecutionContext` into scope.

 ```scala mdoc:silent
 import scala.concurrent.ExecutionContext.Implicits.global
 ```

+This provides the given instance required to summon the `Monad[Future]` instance:

 ```scala mdoc
 val fm = Monad[Future]
 ```

-The `Monad` instance uses the captured `ExecutionContext` for subsequent calls to `pure` and `flatMap`:
+The `Monad` instance uses the captured `ExecutionContext` for subsequent calls to `pure` and `flatMap`.
+We can construct a `Future` using calls to the monad instance we summoned above.

 ```scala mdoc:silent
 val future = fm.flatMap(fm.pure(1))(x => fm.pure(x + 2))
 ```

+If we await the result of the `Future` we get the expected result.

 ```scala mdoc
 Await.result(future, 1.second)